onenameio/rhythm-old/README.md

 ```

 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
 CSS [source maps](https://developer.chrome.com/devtools/docs/css-preprocessors) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.

+## Documentation

+Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
+The docs may also be run locally.

+### Running documentation locally

+1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v3.0.x).
+   **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
+2. Install the Ruby-based syntax highlighter, [Rouge](https://github.com/jneen/rouge), with `gem install rouge`.
+3. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
+4. Open `http://localhost:4000` in your browser, and voilà.

+Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).